 Ray earned a Bachelor of Arts degree from Bethany College in Lindsborg, Kansas in 1977 and an MFA in studio arts from Washington State University in 1981.
 In 2008 he was awarded an honorary doctorate in fine arts from the University of Alaska Southeast.

 Ray and his wife Michelle run the Soho Coho gallery in Ketchikan appropriately situated in an old historic house of ill repute located on a salmon spawning stream.
 Ray believes that everyone should be in a band regardless of talent or ambition, and leads an ensemble of musical renegades called the Ratfish Wranglers who perform in festivals, saloons, and dance parties around Alaska and the Pacific Northwest.

 Registration during the festival is $50.

-Advanced Registration will be open soon
+Advanced Registration is open

-for the Charter Boat Trip and the Kayak Trip
+for the Charter Boat Trip and the Kayak Trip.

 We are excited to add your names to the list!
 Please be patient with us while we get some kinks worked out with our new site.
 Feel free to e-mail us anytime!